 We’ll chalk it up to a ballpark mystery, I guess.

 There was nothing mysterious about what happened next — the players took the field for their pregame warmups, and I went over to the fence to watch.
 One player who caught my eye was Altoona shortstop Kevin Newman.
 While his teammates were stretching, he held a bat and posed for some photos for an on-field photographer:

 I watched the Altoona guys for a few minutes and then decided to head over to left field to watch the Rumble Ponies.
 It’s always fun watching warmups from field level.
 The players are just a handful of feet away at times, which is conducive to taking photos.
-Here’s Binghamton outfield Champ Stewart, who’d play a role in my ballpark experience later on:
+Here’s Binghamton outfield Champ Stuart, who’d play a role in my ballpark experience later on:

 As the warmups went on, I made a quick stop at the Dippin’ Dots stand on the first base concourse.
 I’d noticed it earlier and, given the heat of the evening, I was eager for a cool snack.
 Plus, you could buy Dippin’ Dots in Rumble Ponies colors — blue and red — so that was hard to pass up:

 Incidentally, I tweeted the above photo with a crack about Sean Spicer and his apparent disdain for Dippin’ Dots, and the ice cream company retweeted me and started following me on Twitter.